ELECTRICAL PRICING: WHAT IT ACTUALLY COSTS AND WHY

 $95 per Smoke/Carbon Monoxide Combo Detector

-What’s not included: Wiring for new detectors, ceilings over 16′ or areas requiring special equipment to reach, device warranty*
+- Ceilings over 16’ or areas requiring special equipment

-Warranty: Installation is backed by a 30-day warranty, and *the detectors come with a manufacturer warranty.
+Installation is backed by a 30-day workmanship warranty.

 Flourescent to LED Replacements